Abhay Kumar

-He received Bharat Shikhsa Samman 2025 and the SAARC Literary Award for his contribution to contemporary South Asian poetry.
+and Bharat Shikhsa Samman 2025 and the SAARC Literary Award for his contribution to contemporary South Asian poetry.
 He received Asia-Pacific Excellence Award in 2014 and was nominated for the Pushcart Prize 2013.
 His poetry book The Seduction of Delhi was shortlisted for Muse India-Satish Verma Young Writer Award 2015.
 He has been called a 'World Poet' by Pulitzer Prize winning poet Vijay Seshadri His translation of Kalidasa's Meghaduta and Ritusamhara received Kalinga Literary Festival 2020-2021 Poetry Book of the Year Award. while The Book of Bihari Literature edited by him received KLF Book Award 2022.
 He recorded his poems at the Library of Congress.
 His poem 'The Partitioned Land' was taught at the Cornell University in the Fall 2021.
 His book-length poem 'Monsoon' has been chosen by Harvard University's assistant professor Sarah Dimick to study for a book project on Climate and Literature along with the two books of Amitava Ghosh.
 He was elected as a foreign corresponding member of Brazilian Academy of Letters in 2023.